-- Next rennet is added, miraculously transforming the milk into a soft gel.
-Rennet can either be vegetarian or from animal origin.
-Vegetarian rennet is used in Anchor cheese blocks.
+- Next rennet is added, miraculously transforming the milk into a soft gel

 - Once the gel is firm enough, it is cut into smaller particles to separate the liquid whey from the solid milk curd.
 The curd and whey mix is then gently cooked and left to expel more whey.
 For some cheeses the curd can also be washed with warm water and the excess whey drained off.